-We’ve already evaluated the best and worst carriers overall, including some of the ones featured here.
+We evaluate the best and worst carriers overall, including some of the options featured here.
 But the criteria is different when considering low-cost options.
 For starters, we looked only at carriers that offered monthly plans costing $40 and less.
 After all, if you’re on the lookout for an inexpensive service provider, your monthly bill is going to be the first thing you consider.

 When considering whether to use a discount carrier, you should absolutely check on which network they use and how that coverage is in your area.

 It’s important to note that none of these discount carriers operate their own network.
 Rather, as mobile virtual network operators, or MVNOs, they piggyback on the cellular networks built by one or more of the Big Four carriers.
-We took a note of which network each carrier used and how it performed when we tested for LTE speeds.
+We looked atf which network each carrier used and how it performed when we tested for LTE speeds.
 (When considering whether to use a discount carrier, you should absolutely check on which network they use and how that coverage is in your area.)

 Some carriers, such as Republic Wireless and Project Fi, also offload calls and texts to Wi-Fi when available, as part of keeping monthly costs low.
 We took that feature into consideration as well.